Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect/README.md

 10. While still in the Azure portal, click the Configure tab of your application.
 11. Find the Client ID value and copy it aside, you will need this later when configuring your application.
 12. Using the Manage Manifest button in the drawer, download the manifest file for the application.
-13. Add a permission to the application by replacing the appPermissions section with this block.
-You will need to create a new GUID and replace the permissionId GUID in the JSON below.
+13. Add a permission to the application by replacing the appPermissions section with the block of JSON below.
+You will need to create a new GUID and replace the example permissionId GUID.
+14. Using the Manage Manfiest button, upload the updated manifest file.
+Save the configuration of the app.

 ```JSON
 "appPermissions": [
 {